|

 - The f/# of the lens has two impacts: (1) amount of light that the lens

 collects, and (2) the depth of field (DOF).
-For low-light
+For low-light environment,

-However the depth of field of a low f/# lens is limited.
-Low f/#
+of field of a low f/# lens is limited.
+Low f/# lenses are also more

-lenses are also more complex and thus more expensive to produce.
+complex and thus more expensive to produce.
+Therefore, the

-selection is based on the trade-offs
+optimal f/# selection is based on the trade-offs between various performance

-between various performance parameters and lens cost.
+parameters and lens cost.
 It is usually possible to increase the f/#

 (stopping down the aperture) of an existing lens design without detrimental

 impact on the image quality.
-However, lowering the f/#
+However, lowering the f/# (increasing the

 aperture size) is usually not possible without causing significant